LDDestroier/NFT-Extra/README.md

 # NFT-Extra

-An expansion of the NFT API, allowing for various transformations like merging, stretching, and rotating.
+NFT Extra is a standalone expansion of the NFT API, made to ease the process of transforming NFT images.

-Documentation soon to come.
+Stretch, merge, flip...